DanielCreggOrganization/w5-lab-classes-objects-danielcregg/README.md

 1. Create a package named ``ie.atu.classesandobjects``.
 All classes you create for this lab below will go in here.
 2. Choose a real-world object (e.g., `Bicycle`, `Elephant`, `Phone`).
-3. Create a Java class for this object.
+3. Create a Java class for this real-world object.
+Remember all classes start with a capital letter.
 4. Define at least three fields (attributes) and one method (behavior).

 ---